Muhammad-Huzaifa-UIT/Fibonacci-Heap/README.md

   functions on our unioned heap create two heaps for example H1 and H2 and third object for e.g F and then after finding out the union make that F go for extract min and other things.
+# CONCLUSION:
+Everything in this code (Fibonacci Heap) has been done following the instructions from book "Introduction To Algorithms" and Time Complexities has been properly maintained according to Fibonacci's conditions.